Parakou: Markets

 There are several markets trading, notably the largest, Grand Marché Arzeke which one of the largest in Benin, an international market spanning over a block.
-This market has a large covered hall overlapping onto the streets with stalls, with 500 and 1000 vendors.
+This market has a large covered hall overlapping onto the streets with stalls, with between 500 and 1000 vendors.
 The market sells an enormous range of goods from items of pottery including vases and bowls, to cotton textiles, cassettes and CD's of local and international artists, local spices, fruits, gasaru/wagasi (cow's milk cheese) and kitchen utensils.
 Another market, located several blocks north, is called the "Marché Kobo Kobo", which lies across the street from the French Cultural Centre.
 Marché Kobo Kobo is known for its clothing retailing, primarily second hand goods, and in another section livestock.
 The Marché Depot is located near Parakou Railway Station around numerous hotels and sells mostly food but also calabashes and baskets.
 There is also the Marché Guema, located next to Guema Church on the northern road to Malanville in the Albarika quarter of the city.
 The market was founded by the Somba people of the Atacora, and takes place every Sunday at 10 am.
 The market consists of a collection of grass huts, and specialises in beef and pork and local millet beer known as choukachou or simply "chouk".